Budibase/website/content/blog/open-source-low-code-platforms/index.md

 ## The pros and cons of an open source low code platform

-Deciding between open source and proprietary software can be a tricky decision.
-To help with this, we have listed the pros and cons of open-source low-code platforms.
+Deciding between open-source and proprietary software can be a tricky decision.
+To help with this, we have listed the pros and cons of low-code open-source platforms.

 ## Pros and cons of open source platforms